“They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer” (Acts 2:42).

 Is prayer one of the core values of your church?
 Certainly we all give lip service to its value, but does prayer really find its way into the nuts and bolts of how you “do church”?

-–Taken from the article: Learning to Pray at the Feet of the Early Christians by Dave Butts, author of Asleep in the Land of Nod: Thirty Days Toward Awakening the Church
+–Taken from the article: Learning to Pray at the Feet of the Early Christians by Dave Butts (Click here to read the entire article).

 Holy Spirit, I have not devoted myself fully to the priorities You have placed before me.
 How can I expect my church to be a house of prayer when I have not dedicated my heart to it?
 I ask You to transform me in ways that will ignite passion in others I worship with so that together we will be devoted to the Apostles’ doctrine, fellowship, breaking of bread and prayer.